-Cleaning a grill is never truly fun but it’s just gotta be done.
+Cleaning a flat top grill is never truly fun but it’s just gotta be done.
 It only gets worse if you don’t clean it thoroughly enough after your last use and now you’re staring down some crud that’s threatening to ruin the food waiting to be cooked.

 Just the worst.